mhibbins/mhibbins.github.io/docs/_pages/research.md

 **Hemiplasy** occurs when evolutionary change along a discordant branch results in trait patterns that look like convergent evolution, but actually result from a single origin.
 Classic phylogenetic comparative methods do not account for hemiplasy when making inferences about trait evolution.
-I have been approaching this problem by writing software which uses coalescent simulation to estimate the probability of hemiplasy for binary traits.
-I have also been studying the contributions of incomplete lineage sorting and introgression to the evolution of gene expression using whole-transcriptome data from wild tomatoes.
+I have been developing theory and software with the goal of making more robust inferences in the presence of gene tree discordance.

+### Mating system and sex chromosome evolution in land plants

+Recent evolutionary transitions to dioecy and sex chromosomes in certain land plant clades can provide valuable insights into the origins and maintenance of these mating systems.
+In my postdoc I am studying the genus *Rumex*, which contains multiple independet origins of dioecy and X/Y sex determination from hermaphroditic ancestors.
+I am reconstructing the history of these traits over the *Rumex* phylogeny and investigating how they have affected the evolution of transcriptomes and recombination.